 Mold is a natural byproduct of the fungi family that thrives when nutrients (primarily organic substances and water) are found in the right conditions.
-Mold spores can remain dormant for years when moisture in not present, but thrives when moisture and nutrients become present.
+The mold spores can remain dormant for years when moisture is not present, but thrives when moisture and nutrients become present.

 There is such a thing as “good” mold.
 Some molds are used in producing penicillin and antibiotics, as well as many types of cheese.
 Without mold and its decaying mechanism, the natural environment would be overwhelmed with large amounts of dead organic matter.